vmxplore/vmxplore/README.md

   two-way clipboard. **No websockify, no noVNC, no virt-viewer — no bridge process at all.**
   It talks straight to qemu's VNC server (over loopback locally, over ssh for a remote host), and the GUI runs natively on **Wayland** (and X11).

 - **An in-app serial console** — a real terminal on `virsh console`, in the same window: boot messages, login prompts, headless ttys, copy-paste and all.

 - **Remote management over `qemu+ssh`** — `--connect` a headless hypervisor and the entire tool follows: estate, verbs, the ZFS join, *and* both consoles, authenticated with the same ssh key as your shell.
 No agent on the far side.

 - **Golden → clone → fleet, on ZFS** — seal a VM into a golden and stamp out N zero-copy clones in one gesture; blocks are shared until a clone diverges.

 - **Apps — a self-hosted application as one button** — pick an app, fill in its two or three fields, and get a configured VM running it.
 Every "how to self-host X" writeup is the same four moves (fetch a pinned artifact, write a config, init a database, drop a unit file); the catalog encodes that once per app, so a weekend of following a blog post becomes a click.

 - **New VM your way** — a cloud image (cloud-init) *or* boot the distro's own installer ISO and do it by hand; either way with a custom first-boot script.

 - **Knows what the hardware can do** — the host's GPUs are probed from sysfs (and over ssh for a remote hypervisor, because the card that matters is the one attached to the VMs).
 Find an NVIDIA card and New VM offers to install the drivers in the guest; find none and the option never appears.

 - **Batch operations** — check many VMs and Start / Stop / Reboot / Delete them
   all at once.

 - **No confirmation theatre** — clicking delete deletes, and a running VM is forced off rather than refused.
 These are cattle: a VM here is made from a golden in seconds.
 Every command still shows in the status line as it runs and lands in an audit log with who ran it and its exit code.

 - **One static binary, capability-tiered** — copy `vmx` to any libvirt box; the extra powers light up by probe (ZFS, then kldload), never a licence check.

-## The console tabs
+## The Screen tab

-The console pane is the heart of it — pick a running VM and the right tab attaches automatically, in-window, no external viewer.
+The screen pane is the heart of it — pick a running VM and the right tab attaches automatically, in-window, no external viewer.
 Five tabs, in the order of the work: **Serial · Screen · Apps · VM · kldload** — look at the machine you have, then make one, with the substrate's own toolset last.